Benign ovarian masses

 A simplified version of the ISSVD vulvar dermatoses classifications.

-Crohn’s disease and your vulva and vagina
+Crohn’s disease impact on the vulva and vagina

 Crohn's disease can also affect the vagina and vulva, however vulvovaginal or gynaecological symptoms in women may be missed, and can be hard to treat.